Display Bilingual:

 • The finest years I ever knew

-➔ This line contains a relative clause.
-It could be fully written as: "The finest years that I ever knew".
-The relative pronoun "that" is omitted.
+➔ This sentence contains a reduced relative clause.
+The full clause would be "The finest years that I ever knew".
+The relative pronoun "that" is omitted, which is common.

 • Is all the years I had with you